alexcaoys/pdf_batch_watermark/README.md

 ## Future

-I will try to add some easy to use functions (hopefully) In the end, this is only a toy project for some one-time need
+I will try to add some easy to use functions (hopefully)

+Anyway, this is only a toy project for some one-time need.